PERSUASION

 This leads to a consensus either on the opinion, or on its “withdrawal” (from the current interaction, from the other’s mind, etc.).

-Interactional and cooperative approaches to argumentation consider that the viewpoint that one partner brings into the discussion and lays out for the appreciation of the other participants arguing their own perspective can be profoundly transformed by the encounter.
-Consensus can be achieved by merging primitive views or by co-constructing a third opinion, participants behaving like Hegelian evolutionary dialecticians progressing by synthesis of actual positions, and not as Aristotelian dialecticians, progressing by eliminating the competing position, S. Rhetoric; Dialectic.
+Interactional and cooperative approaches to argumentation assume that the point of view that one partner brings to the discussion and presents to the other participants, who argue their own point of view can be profoundly transformed by the encounter.
+Consensus can be achieved by merging primitive views or by co-constructing a third opinion, with participants behaving like Hegelian evolutionary dialecticians who progress by synthesizing actual positions, rather than like Aristotelian dialecticians, who progress by eliminating the competing position, see rhetoric; dialectic.

 9. Externalized persuasion

-Persuading, that is to say changing the audiences’ minds, means changing the audience’s language.
-The persuasion experience leaves an inflection point in the discourse of the persuadee.
+To persuade, that is, to change the minds of the audience, is to change the language of the audience.
+The experience of persuasion marks a turning point in the discourse of the persuadee.
 The new discourse produced by a persuaded audience is characterized by its argumentative co-orientation with the persuader’s discourse.
-The persuadees ratify the persuader’s interventions; they adopt the speaker’s presuppositions, repeat his or her arguments, adopt his or her personal style, and, in the cases of “deep persuasion”, his or her tone of voice.
+The persuadees ratify the persuader’s interventions; they adopt the speaker’s presuppositions, repeat his or her arguments, adopt his or her personal style, and, in the case of “deep persuasion”, his tone of voice.

-That is, persuasion can be externalized, to be analyzed, on the basis of linguistic evidence obtained by comparing the persuading and the persuaded discourses.
+In other words persuasion can be externalized and analyzed on the basis of linguistic evidence obtained by comparing the discourses of the persuader and the persuaded.

-1 Quoted after Quintilien, I. O. = Institution oratoire, Trans. by J. Cousin.
+1 Cited after Quintilien, I. O. = Institution oratoire, Trans. by J. Cousin.
 Paris: Les Belles Lettres,